-2.1 The Documentation Process and Coding Process of Human Rights
+The Documentation Process and Coding Process of Human Rights

-The goal of measurement is to define an operational procedure that takes information and creates data free from conceptual (translational) error and measurement error (Adcock and Collier, 2001; Fariss and Dancy, 2017).
-A categorization process like the Political Terror Scale (PTS) (Gibney et al., 2017) or the CIRI human rights project (Cingranelli, Richards and Clay, 2015) are operational procedures designed to be consistently applied to human rights documents in order to categorize aggregated country-year human rights practices.
+The goal of measurement is to define an operational procedure that takes information and creates data free from conceptual (translational) error and measurement error (Fariss and Dancy 2017).
+A categorization process such as the Political Terror Scale (PTS) (Gibney et al. 2017) or the CIRI human rights project (Cingranelli and Richards 1999) is an operational procedure designed to be consistently applied to human rights documents in order to categorize aggregated country-year human rights practices.
 Fortunately for these academic teams, large-scale monitoring efforts systematically produce yearly human rights reports that are publicly available and cover nearly every country in the world.
 The political science teams that work to categorize the information contained in these human rights reports can take advantage of the fact that these reports are produced using a standardized process each year.
-This is what the human rights community means when they refer to the PTS and CIRI variables as standards-based.Conceptually, it is important to note that these standards are not in reference to the coding procedures used to code the data but rather the standardized procedures used by the monitoring organizations to produce the human rights reports each year.
+This is what the human rights community means when they refer to the PTS and CIRI variables as standards-based.
+Conceptually, it is important to note that these standards are not in reference to the coding procedures used to code the data but rather the standardized procedures used by the monitoring organizations to produce the human rights reports each year.
 It is this standardized information which is then used by the political science teams to categorize information into human rights data.
 But what if the standards used to produce the primary source human rights documents change?

-The theory of the standard of accountability helps answer this question because it is focused on the organizational structures and procedures that are developed and implemented to document human rights abuses by monitoring organizations like Amnesty International and the US State Department.
+The theory of the standard of accountability helps answer this question because it is focused on the organizational structures and procedures that are developed and implemented to document human rights abuses by monitoring organizations such as Amnesty International and the US State Department.
 The PTS and CIRI teams have very little input into these organizational processes.
 The categorical indicators coded from the reports are manifest of a complex process that begins with the human rights abuses themselves, the observation, collection, and corroboration of allegations about those human rights abuses, the organization of those allegations into a structured narrative account contained within the country reports, and finally the coding/categorization process of that content by academics.
-With sufficient understanding of this process, the latent variable model provides estimates of the relative level of human rights respect for each country-year unit in the sample based on the categorical values of the reports and theoretical knowledge and information about the rest of the underlying process.
 To compare categorical values, the CIRI and PTS teams must assume that the processes that build up to the publication of the human rights reports are constant for each report, in every year and for every country, and that variation in the content of each report is only attributable to differences in the underlying human rights condition for each country-year unit.
 Though the categorized values coded from the human rights reports by PTS and CIRI reliably reflect the content of the human rights reports, these values are not able to directly capture any differences in the processes that lead up to their publication.

-The theoretical distinction between actors (document producers vs. academic coders) is important for making conceptual distinctions between different indicators of repression and when introducing modifications to latent variable models.
-In order to justify the specification of their alternative latent variable model, Cingranelli and Filippov (2018) suggest that the changing standard of accountability can affect the coding process of the events-based variables.
-Specifically, they suggest that "[t]here is a higher likelihood now that mass killings in remote places will be recorded.
+The theoretical distinction between actors (document producers versus academic coders) is important for making conceptual distinctions between different indicators of repression and when introducing modifications to latent variable models.
+In order to justify the specification of their alternative latent variable model, Cingranelli and Filippov (2018, 1087) suggest that the changing standard of accountability can affect the coding process of the events-based variables.
+They suggest that "[t]here is a higher likelihood now that mass killings in remote places will be recorded.
 Coding rules for recording mass killings may be changing.
 Coders may have applied more stringent standards in more recent years.
-And coding rules across mass killing recording projects may be be becoming more or less consistent with one another" (pg.5).
+And coding rules across mass killing recording projects may be becoming more or less consistent with one another."